rxseven/docker-playground/README.md

 - Project bootstraping with Create React App
 - Development environment and app containerizing with Docker
-- Development server, live reloading, and assets bundling with Webpack
+- JavaScript and assets bundling with Webpack
+- Development server and live reloading with Webpack DevServer
 - HTTP proxying with Nginx and self-signing SSL certificate with OpenSSL
 - JavaScript transpiling with Babel
 - CSS pre-processing and transforming with Sass, PostCSS, and CSS modules